Tset-Noitamotua/Sikuli-and-Robot-Framework-Integration/README.md

 Cheers
 Tset Noitamotua

-HELP PLEASE: Still searching for a way to get code assistance for Jython in Vim / gVim e.g. code completion, syntax highlighting and analysis etc. If you have an idea - please share!!!

-You may contact me here: wagner.wladislaw@gmail.com or leave a comment or an answer on stackoverflow
+You may contact me here: tset.no@gmail.com

 ######----- BACKUP OF ORIGINAL README -----